HayLab/haylab.github.io/UPDATE_GUIDE.md

 ## Visual Edits

 So, you think the website looks ugly.
 It could use a fresh coat of paint, or maybe text boxes that fit together snugly.
+The information for how the website gets put together is hiding in a couple of different places.
+In teh _layouts folder, you'll find most of the important html for putting the website together.
+The folder _includes also includes html files, but of smaller blocks (such as posts/headers/footers).
+Under assets > js, there are a number of javascript files, which may or may not be relevant.

 ## Publishing Your Changes